gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 >**Note:**
 - Available since Omnibus GitLab 8.16.
 For installations from source you'll have to install and configure it yourself.
-- Prometheus and it's exporters do not authenticate users, and will be available for anyone who can access them.

 To enable Prometheus: